Loading…

 The priesthood support package from OP-15 is the second piece.
 Shura, Gedatsu, and Ohm chain together cleanly: one handles recovery, one handles removal, one generates damage reach.
 There aren't obvious gaps to attack in the list.
 That's the problem.

 Weaknesses: OP15 Yellow Luffy, Blue/Yellow Nami, and Black Yellow Moria all generate uncomfortable matchups.
-The DON!! ceiling restriction is low-impact against decks that prefer 4-6 cost plays and don't depend on big-swing turns.
-If the field deliberately targets Enel, the format can push back.
+He is most beatable in the second-player seat, where his win rate drops sharply, and against decks built specifically to punish his game plan.
+If the field deliberately targets him, the format can push back.

 Cost to build: $180-240 at current prices.
 The leader card was $60-90 in week one and has settled around $55-75.